I Remember Dr. Morris Dunbar – Professor of Biology on MLK Day

 (3) Professor Dunbar inspired me to one day become a professor like you which for 23 years I have been a Professor of Law, History, Politics and Philosophy.
 THANK YOU PROFESSOR MORRIS DUNBAR FOR BEING A BLESSING IN MY LIFE.
 Happy Martin Luther King Day!!

-Epilogue—Dental Surgeon, Delbert A. Davis, a Protegee of Dr. Morris Dunbar
+Epilogue—Dental Surgeon, Delbert A. Davis, a Former Student & Protegee of Dr. Morris Dunbar

 Professor Morris Dunbar has influenced many generations of students to achieve their vocational goals in life.
 One of his most notable student is Delbert A. Davis, a dentist practicing in Chesterfield, Michigan, who in an article on the Wayne County Community College website stated the following—